SamuelAndresPascal/cosmoloj-py/multienv/docs/index.md

 ```

 Both ways to proceed implies maintaining a coherent set of dependency versions in several places, either in command line
 arguments or in environment files.
-The purpose of `pyenvs config` is to manage a coherent dependency version set in a
+The purpose of `pyenvs dependencies` is to manage a coherent dependency version set
-single configuration files from which generating all the specific environment files.
+in a single configuration files from which generating all the specific environment files.

 The configuration mapping the previous environment definitions is specified in a single `multienv.yml` file.
 `multienv.yml` is the default configuration file name, located by default in the current working directory.